Avian influenzaBird flu; H5N1; H5N2; H5N8; H7N9; Avian influenza A (HPAI) H5

 Your risk of getting the bird flu virus is higher if:

-Health care workers and people who live in the same house as people with bird flu may also be at higher risk of infection.
+Health care workers and people who live in the same house as people with bird flu may also be at higher risk for infection.

 Symptoms of avian flu infection in humans depend on the strain of virus.

-The H5N1 virus in humans causes typical flu-like symptoms, such as:
+The avian influenza virus in humans causes typical flu-like symptoms, such as:

 - Trouble breathing